jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

    -laminar
    -interFoam multiphase solver

 alpha.water post the screenshot here.
+Time = 0.5 sec.
 ![Alpha.water](damBreak_alphawatertimept5.png)

 A drawback of VOF (volume of fluid method) is the delineation of the water surface which is needed for depth averaged or other output variables of interest.